Memopentagone/Memopentagone/README.md

 - 👋 Hi, I’m @Memopentagone
-- 👀 I’m interested in programming in python and sql I am interested in databases, mashin learning Ai and sockets python for networking.
+- 👀 I’m Arduino and AI(maybe both combined?)
+I know python, sql , and how to make AI with both and tensorflow.
+I also know c++, and some Kotlin
-- 🌱 I’m currently learning sql to learn mashin learning later I am also learning python sockets
+- 🌱 I’m currently kotlin and expanding on my C++ knowledg.
-- 💞️ I’m looking to collaborate on any thing related to pygame and python and in the future sql socketsand and mashin learning
+- 💞️ I’m looking to collaborate on any thing related arduino, C++ app with AI, AI etc
 - 📫 How to reach me 1001010001001000000111010101010

 <!---